doublebyte1/foss4guk.online/slides.md

 <small>https://www.teragence.com/</small>
 ---
-## Goal
+## Goal of this exercise

-- Understanding mobile network usage.
+- Understand the specific coverage areas of all cells/antennas on mobile network.
+- Coverage across technology generations.

 ![corona](/images/mobile-users.jpeg)<!-- .element  width="50%" -->

 Note:
-- Provide mobile phone operators with insights about their customer behaviour
-- Spatial problem
+- The use cases for this insight:
+- The recipients for this insights
+- location-based services (e.g. the cell in essence becomes a geo-f- ence), IOT (e.g. low-grade IOT devices which cannot use GPS, but still need some location indication) and  mobile network operations (operators do not know the exact coverage of their cells, instead they rely on calculation/projections/estimations)
+- 2G, 3G, 4G

 ---
 ## Assets

-- Crowd-sourced data about mobile usage (e.g.: technology type, frequency bands, location).
+- Crowd-sourced data about mobile usage (e.g.: technology type, technology generation, location).

 ![corona](/images/cell_tower_original.png)<!-- .element  width="50%" -->

 Note:
 - explain beterhow this is obtained
-- Data for the entire UK: how many points?

 ---
 ## How <i class="fa fa-cogs" aria-hidden="true"></i>